Move over, Vikings. Sweden’s new seafaring heroes are knitting grannies.

 Local author and veteran journalist Eva Sjöstrand wrote “Samma Ull.”
 She now sings the part of Briten Granquist, who knitted 777 sweaters, hired a boat, and gathered others to join her.

 The tale has a bit of everything – the doughty Gotlandic community; knitters who made more money than their husbands; the spirit that sent them onto the Baltic in cold winds and scant daylight.
-The ending, on Christmas Eve, leaves audience members in Visby teary – and woven together by history.
+The happy ending, on Christmas Eve, leaves audience members in Visby teary – and knitted together by history.

 “It’s a fantastic story,” says Ms. Sjöstrand.